-- Whisk the eggs, vanilla extract, salt and contents of the teabag in a medium bowl until the eggs are frothy.
-Let sit for a minute or two for loose tea to infuse into the wet ingredients.
+- Whisk the eggs, vanilla extract, salt, and the hibiscus flower in a medium bowl until the eggs are frothy.
+Let sit for a minute or two for the hibiscus to infuse into the wet ingredients.

 - Meanwhile, prep your madeleine pan.
 I used Pam baking spray to coat the pan but you can make melted butter plus flour mixture to use to coat the pan.
 Place the pan in the freezer while the batter rests.